garretfick/openplcproject.github.io/README.md

 [![Build Status](https://travis-ci.com/openplcproject/openplcproject.github.io.svg?branch=master)](https://travis-ci.com/openplcproject/openplcproject.github.io)

 This project is the source for the OpenPLC Project's website, available at openplcproject.com.
-The site is built using the fantastic Jekyll static site generator.
+We built the site using the fantastic Jekyll static site generator.

 ## Development